danieleverdini/danieleverdini.github.io/_pages/about.md

   - /about.html
 ---

-I am Ph.D. candidate in Economics at the Institut de Recherches Économiques et Sociales ([IRES](https://uclouvain.be/fr/node/9212)) of the Univesité Catholique de Louvain in Belgium.
-I am expected to defend my thesis in Fall 2020 under the supervision of Prof. Gonzague Vannoorenberghe.
+I am a Ph.D. candidate in Economics at the Institut de Recherches Économiques et Sociales ([IRES](https://uclouvain.be/fr/node/9212)) of the Université Catholique de Louvain in Belgium.
+I am expected to defend my thesis in fall 2020 under the supervision of Prof. Gonzague Vannoorenberghe.
 My research interests includes international trade and productivity dynamics.

 ### RESEARCH